These are all words I’ve used to describe first dates.

 So, before I spoil you with the secret to nailing the first date (figuratively … well maybe literally too), I want you to think about your best and worst first dates.

-Mine … well, the two best first dates I’ve ever had were both off Tinder.
+Mine … well, the two best first dates I’ve ever had were people I connected with online.
 Apparently you can meet girls outside of the internet (work and uni people say) – but I’m yet to believe it.

 One of those dates was with an old acquaintance I matched with, and we caught the hour long bus from North West Sydney to the city talking shit about where life had taken us since our pre pubescent days in Primary School.